britive/terraform-provider-britive/docs/resources/profile_identity.md

 ## Import

-You can import a profile using any of these accepted formats:
+You can import a Britive profile using any of these accepted formats:

 ```sh
 $ terraform import britive_profile.new apps/{{app_name}}/paps/{{profile_name}}/users/{{username}}